William Gamble (general): Civil War

-After the start of the Civil War, Gamble was appointed lieutenant colonel of the 8th Illinois Cavalry regiment on 18 September 1861.
+At the start of the Civil War, Gamble was appointed lieutenant colonel of the 8th Illinois Cavalry regiment on 18 September 1861.
 His nomination was urged by his close friend, U.S. Congressman John F. Farnsworth, who raised and commanded the regiment.
 Gamble's son George also joined the regiment as a first lieutenant.
 (George survived the war, but was killed in a collapsed hotel during the 1906 San Francisco earthquake).

 Gamble's regiment was attached to the Pennsylvania Reserve Division and fought in the Peninsula Campaign during the spring and summer of 1862.
-On August 5, 1862 - more than a month after the end of the Seven Days Battles - Gamble was badly wounded when he was shot in the chest while leading a cavalry charge against rebel pickets near Malvern Hill.
+On August 5, 1862 - more than a month after the end of the Seven Days Battles - Gamble was badly wounded when he was shot in the chest while leading a cavalry charge against Confederate pickets near Malvern Hill.

 Gamble spent the fall of 1862 recovering from his wound, and when Farnsworth was promoted to brigadier general, Gamble was promoted to colonel on 5 December 1862, and was given command of the 8th Illinois Cavalry.
 His regiment saw no action in the Battle of Fredericksburg.

 In early 1863, Gamble was promoted to command of the 1st Brigade of Maj.
 Gen. Alfred Pleasonton's cavalry division in the Army of the Potomac, but suffering from rheumatism and neuralgia (possibly as a result of his wound the year before or the severity of the winter), he received a medical furlough in March 1863, and was absent for the Battle of Chancellorsville, as well as for the largest cavalry battle of the war in the Battle of Brandy Station.
 The officer in temporary command of his brigade, Colonel Benjamin Franklin Davis, was killed there, and Gamble returned to the field on 13 June 1863.